 Spaghetti with Clams

-Zuni Café substituted spaghetti for the more traditional linguine in their version of this Italian classic one day because, "the skinny linguine we usually use was out of stock".
+Zuni Café substituted spaghetti for the more traditional linguine in their version of this Italian classic.

 - ½ tender bread crumbs made from day-old country-style bread ground in a food processor

 - 8 tbsp. extra-virgin olive oil

 - 1 cup ripe sweetest, most fragrant cherry tomatoes available, preferably sweet 100s, halved